-Why mobile is more important to your business than you think (and what to do about it).
+Why mobile is more critical to your business than you think - and what to do about it.

 A potential customer receives an email from your business.
 They open it and click a link to your landing page or website.
-Another visits your website after searching for a term that you rank highly on.
-A new customer is using your online product or shop for the first time.
+Another visits your site after searching for a term that you rank highly on.
+Another sees a post on a friend's Facebook timeline.
+Three new customers all using your website for the first time.

 All of these scenarios are usually great news for a business.
 All full of promise.
 But what if this all happens on their mobile device?
 Do things still look as promising?